CambourneCrescent/CambourneCrescent.github.io/content/docs/curriculum/quran/_index.md

 Our Quran programme emphasises **Tajwid**, reading fluency, memorisation, and the learning of essential **duas**.
 Students progress through a carefully structured syllabus from Class 1 to Class 7, allowing them to gradually develop confidence, skill, and a connection with the Quran.

+When a student joins the school, a short assessment is carried out to help place them in the right Qur’an level.
+Classes are then arranged at the start of the academic year based on the student’s age and ability.
+Progress is reviewed formally at the end of the year.

 ---

 ## Memorisation Curriculum